mindsharelabs/meteor-accounts-wordpress/README.md

-# Login service for self-hosted WordPress accounts
+# Meteor login service for self-hosted WordPress accounts

 Not ready for production.
+Update coming soon